wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-conference-call-with-nexmo-voice-api-and-csharp-dr.md

 ---
-title: Build a Conference Call with the Nexmo Voice API and ASP.NET Core
+title: Build a Conference Call with the Vonage Voice API and ASP.NET Core
 description: Step by step guide on how to build a conference call "conversation" for multiple participants using ASP.NET Core and Nexmo's Voice API.
 thumbnail: /content/blog/build-a-conference-call-with-nexmo-voice-api-and-csharp-dr/csharp-conference-call-1.png